* About : Microsoft 365 Copilot

 Who can use it

-How to request access the service
+How to request access to the service

 Request access to the service

-Accessing Microsoft Copilot through Microsoft Edge
+Accessing Microsoft 365 Copilot in Microsoft Edge

 information